EmbeddedSystems-UniversitySiegen/eclab-task1/README.md

         install_module("matplotlib")
 ```

-## Plotting Graphs
+## Plotting Utilities

-Use the functions in the plot_image.py file to plot images.
-Examples of plotting can be found in the example_plot.py file.
-The file provides utilities for capturing and streaming Matplotlib plots as base64-encoded PNG images.
+The `plot_image.py` file contains functions for plotting images using Matplotlib.
+For usage examples, refer to the `example_plot.py` file, which demonstrates how to capture and stream plots as base64-encoded PNG images.

+This utility includes:

+`capture_plot`: Captures the current Matplotlib plot and encodes it as a base64 PNG image.
+`plot_to_stdout`: Streams the base64-encoded image data to stdout in chunks.
-The file includes functions to capture a plot, stream the plot data to stdout, and a decorator to automate the capture and streaming process for any Matplotlib plotting function.
+`stream_plot`: A decorator that automatically captures and streams the plot data for any Matplotlib plotting function.

-The function `capture_plot`, captures the current Matplotlib plot as a base64-encoded PNG image.
-The function `plot_to_stdout` streams the given base64-encoded plot data to stdout in chunks and the function `stream_plot` is a decorator that wraps Matplotlib plotting functions to capture and stream the plot automatically.
-The example below shows plotting a simple linear plot and nonlinear functions like sine wave for a given range.
+Below is an example demonstrating how to plot a simple linear function and a sine wave over a specified range.
+These utilities simplify the process of capturing and streaming Matplotlib plots, making them suitable for embedding in web applications or APIs.

 ```Python
     @stream_plot